You are here

 - Productions at ISU regularly tour abroad, including Germany, China, Vietnam, and Ireland.

-- Our summer company in residence, Crossroads Repertory Theatre, allows students to collaborate with professional artists and performers.
+- Our professional summer company in residence, Crossroads Repertory Theatre, allows students to collaborate with professional artists and performers.

 Interested in joining us?